plashchynski/crono/README.md

 end
 ```

-The ActiveJob jobs is convenient because you can use one job in both periodic and enqueued ways.
+The ActiveJob jobs are convenient because you can use one job in both periodic and enqueued ways.
 But Active Job is not required.
 Any class can be used as a crono job if it implements a method `perform`:

 ```ruby
 class TestJob # This is not an Active Job job, but pretty legal Crono job.